GaLaxY1101/university-cms/README.md

 University cms

 ## Description
-This app created for manage university scedule.
+This app is designed for managing the university schedule.
-There are a few user types: Teacher and Student.
+There are several user types: Teacher and Student.
-Teacher has disciplines which he are able to teach.
-Also teacher have lessons.
+A Teacher has disciplines they are qualified to teach and also has lessons assigned to them.
-Student includes in group.
-Student also has lessons.
+A Student is part of a group and also has lessons assigned to them.
+Another user type is Admin.
+Admin can create/update/delete all possible entities(lessons, disciplines, user etc.) in the project.

 Uml diagram:
 ![Uml diagram](university-uml.png)